-Georgia Tech sends more than 1,600 students abroad each year through exchange programs and faculty-led trips, meaning CoE students have dozens of opportunities for international travel.
+Georgia Tech sends more than 1,200 students abroad each year through exchange programs and faculty-led trips, meaning students in the College have dozens of opportunities for international travel.
 They can also pursue internships and co-ops abroad, earning work experience and foreign-language skills that will stand out on resumes.
 Additionally, Georgia Tech boasts a satellite campus in France and several joint degree programs with other universities (some created just for engineers).

 Giving the Best Return on Investment